 Do you think that the sport of bodybuilding has future in India?

-Sunil Aptekar ————> The future of body building is very good now and we have very god trainers and fitness level and the craze of bodybuilding will take it higher.
+Sunil Aptekar ————> The future of bodybuilding is very good now and we have very good trainers and fitness level and the craze of bodybuilding will take it higher.
 But the glamor part as in cricket is not there in this port which hurts me a lot.
 This sport requires a lot of money and hard work.
 Most of the money goes off into the diet, so if there are sponsors who take care of it one can easily concentrate on the training part.

 Any Support from the government?